fhgr/pdftext-cleaner/README.md

 * Removes pages keywords like 'Seite x von y' or 'Page x of y'
 * Reduces reoccuring newlines to a maxiumum of 2
 * Merges white-spaces words like 'W e d n e s d a y' to 'Wednesday'

-## Weblyzard Portal CSV to Text file extractor
-* Reads Weblyzard Portal export csv and extracts rows to text-file (only text column)
-* Creates murmur3-128bit hash from text for filename to keep them distinct

-Note -inputDir is in this case a csv file

-### Build and start cleaning process
-Build jar by `mvn clean package`
-Run processing by `java -jar ./target/preprocess-0.0.2-SNAPSHOT-jar-with-dependencies.jar -inputDir {input directory with .txt files} -outputDir {output diretory}`

-Note: options -inputDir and -outputDir are mandatory

-### Start extraction process
-`java -jar ./target/preprocess-0.0.2-SNAPSHOT-jar-with-dependencies.jar -e -start 3 -inputDir {input directory with .pdf files} -outputDir {output directory}`

-Note:
-* options `-inputDir` and `-outputDir` are mandatory
-* option `-e` -> extraction from pdf to text
-* with option `-e` set you can also define `-start {int}` which describes the pdf page to start extraction at

-### Start Weblyzard CSV exporter
-Exports Weblyzard Portal CSV format to textfile per row use `-csv` in combination with `-inputDir` and `-outputDir.` `java -jar ./target/preprocess-0.0.2-SNAPSHOT-jar-with-dependencies.jar -csv -inputDir {input path to csv file} -outputDir {output directory}`

-### Start document preparation (spliting and header removal)

-Its mandatory to determine the file encoding first.
-Faktiva english documents are mostly `ISO-8851-1` encoded.
-For this purpose the argument `-charset` was implemented.
-Default charset if nothing else is set is `UTF-8`.

-Splits documents according to `(?m)^Dokument \\w+$";` and removes header with `(?m)^.*?\\b(copyright|Copyright|(c))\\b.*$`. use `-prepare` `-header` in combination with `-inputDir`, `-outputDir`, `-charset`

-`java -jar ./target/preprocess-0.0.2-SNAPSHOT-jar-with-dependencies.jar -prepare -header -inputDir {input path to folder containing txt files} -outputDir {output directory}` `-charset {iso-8851-2}`.

-If inputDirectory holds zip files to extract first, use additional option `-zip` to read zip files directly and pass them to preparation processing.

-`java -jar ./target/preprocess-0.0.2-SNAPSHOT-jar-with-dependencies.jar -prepare -zip -header -inputDir {input path to folder containing txt files} -outputDir {output directory}`.

-### Pick specified amount of files in randomized manner, create a csv file with the randomized filenames and write files and csv file to outputFolder
-use `-pick {amount}` `-csvfile {only filename}` `-inputDir` `-outputDir`

-### Extracts files with .docx ending to plain text
-use `-e` `-doc` `-inputDir` `-ouputDir`

-### Extract content part to simple text of a persisted WL-Document json
-use `-document` `-inputDir` `-ouputDir`

-### Use CSV to copy files into categories folders
-The CSV file must have the structure:
-* column1: filenames w/o path
-* column2: category

-The category folders are created automatically use `-createset` - `-filename {path to csv file}` `-inputDir {dir who holds files}`, `-outputDir {dir where categories and files should be written}`

-### Test Preprocessor on text
-Writes preprocessed text into outputDir to check outcome use `german_stop` `-inputDir` `-outputDir`